xre22zax/Sampling-Distributions-Dance-Party/README.md

 ### Conclusion :

-Sampling distribution of the mean, min andvariance Sampling population mean, min and variance
+Sampling distribution of the mean, min and variance </br>
+Sampling population mean, min and variance

 Using sampling_distribution() to plot bar charts